liferay/liferay-docs/developer/reference/articles/front-end/04-liferay-npm-bundler/03-npmbundlerrc-structure.markdown

 [default preset reference](/docs/7-2/reference/-/knowledge_base/r/how-the-default-preset-configures-the-liferay-npm-bundler)
 to learn how the default preset configures the liferay-npm-bundler.
-See [Creating JavaScript Widgets with JavaScript Tooling](/docs/7-2/frameworks/-/knowledge_base/f/creating-javascript-widgets-with-javascript-tooling) to learn how to use the liferay-npm-bundler along with the Liferay Bundle Generator to create JavaScript widgets.
+See [Creating JavaScript Widgets with JavaScript Tooling](/docs/7-2/frameworks/-/knowledge_base/f/creating-javascript-widgets-with-javascript-tooling) to learn how to use the liferay-npm-bundler along with the Liferay JS Generator to create JavaScript widgets.

 ## The Structure